hedgedoc/hedgedoc/docs/content/guides/reverse-proxy.md

 ## Cloudflare
 !!! warning
-    If you use Cloudflare as reverse proxy then you **MUST** disable the minify features for HTML, CSS and JS, or your HedgeDoc instance may be broken.
+    If you use Cloudflare as reverse proxy, then you **MUST** disable Rocket Loader, or your HedgeDoc instance may be broken.
-    For more information please read the [Cloudflare documentation](https://support.cloudflare.com/hc/en-us/articles/200168196-How-do-I-minify-HTML-CSS-and-JavaScript-to-optimize-my-site-).
+    For more information please read the [Cloudflare documentation](https://developers.cloudflare.com/speed/optimization/content/rocket-loader).

 ## HedgeDoc config